- History of Smith-Corona Typewriters: From Shotguns to Spell Check - December 27, 2021

 Do you like that idea?
 I want one now!

 Answer: The courting candle was used to set a time limit between “dates.”

 Answer: There is evidence that the earliest candles in China were made from whale fat during the Qin Dynasty around 200 BC.
 Evidence shows that the Ancient Egyptians were the first to use the earliest form of the candle.

 Answer: The candleholders were invented in 400 BC.
 The Egyptians are also accredited with one of the earliest forms of a candle holder.
-The candleholder was made out of clay and was used to keep the candle upright.
+These candle holders were made out of clay and were used to keep the candle upright.

 I hope you found this article interesting.
 Did you know about the history of the courting candle?
 And if you were to have a daughter in the future, or you have a daughter that is approaching their dating stage (the stage that is stressful to any parent.)
 Would you also use the courting candle method when she decides to bring a man home?
 Or what method would you use to let your daughter know that this is not her prince charming?
 Let us know in the comments below!

 I will definitely use this method if I were to have a daughter, and the fun part is they won’t even know the reason behind this.
 They will think that I’m helping them make their date more romantic.
 But in fact, it will be quite the opposite, mwahaha!
 Do you use candles as in your house?
 Let us know in the comments below.